Liberkeys/crossval-ensemble/README.md

 # Source code

-You can check the latest sources with the command:
+You can check out the latest sources with the command:

     git clone https://github.com/Liberkeys/crossval-ensemble